chargebyte/chargebyte-docs/docs/source/getting_started.rst

 Understanding LED Status Indicators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Now you can connect the CCY to the power supply.
+Now you can connect the Charge Control Y to the power supply.
 The LED status indicator provides information about the current status of the boot process.
 The following table shows the meaning of the LED status indicators:

 .. raw:: html

    <div style="text-align: center;">
-     Table: Charge SOM Evaluation Kit LED Status Indicators
+     Table: Charge Control Y LED Status Indicators
    </div>

 +--------------------------+---------------------------------+--------------------------------------+